danfinlay/Scinamic/README.md

 ## Running Script

 Currently bundled as ES6, and experimenting with using `deno` as a development runtime.
-To run, try `deno run src`.
+To run, try `deno run src/index.ts`.

 Might start as a command-line single-player game.